AdilAbubacker/rentezy_backend/README.md

     Note over Gateway,Auth: Auth owns secret key for JWT<br>Gateway just verifies via Auth API
 ```
-### 🔗 Architectural Benefits & Real-World Impact

-- 🔐 **Zero-Trust Security:** The gateway is a shield.
-It validates *every single request* before it can access the internal Kubernetes network.
-- 📦 **Centralized Logic:** All cross-cutting concerns (Auth, Rate Limiting, Routing) live in one place.
+**Why This Architecture is Superior:**

+🛡️ **Secret Isolation**
-- 🛡️ **Secret Isolation:** The JWT secret key **never** leaves the `Auth Service`.
-The gateway and other services don't know it, drastically reducing the attack surface.
+This is the biggest win.
+The JWT secret key never leaves the Auth Service.
+The Gateway and all 10+ business services don't know it, drastically reducing the attack surface.

+🔐 **Zero-Trust Network**
+Business services (like Booking or Property) don't write any auth code.
+They are "dumb" and simply trust that any request they receive from the Gateway is already authenticated.

+📦 **Centralized Logic**
+All cross-cutting concerns (Authentication, Authorization, Rate Limiting) live in one place.
+Want to change the auth logic?
+You only edit one service.

+🔄 **Developer Velocity**
-- 🔄 **Developer Velocity:** Service teams (like `Booking` or `Property`) don't write *any* auth code.
+Service teams (like `Booking` or `Property`) don't write *any* auth code.
 They just build business logic and trust that incoming requests are already authenticated.

-- 🚀 **Scalability:** The `Auth Service` scales independently.
+🚀 **Scalability:** The `Auth Service` scales independently.
 If auth becomes a bottleneck, we scale *only* that service, not the entire gateway.

-**Result: Bulletproof security at the front door, zero auth-logic duplication in 10+ services.**
-**Result:** Bulletproof security with zero auth code duplication across 19+ services
+**Result:** Bulletproof security with zero auth code duplication across 10+ services

 **Architecture Highlights:**
 - ✅ **Single Entry Point**: Only API Gateway exposed via Ingress Controller